yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 This is controlled by the two parameters "one" and "page", respectively, that can be set via the :doc:`neigh_modify command <neigh_modify>`.
-The parameter "one" is the estimate for the maximum number of entries in a list of neighbors for a single atom.
-The parameter "page" is the size of the page.
-Before determining the neighbors for the next atom, the neighbor list code checks, if there are "one" entries left in the current page; if not, a new page is allocated.
-The error is triggered when there is not enough space left in the page when adding neighbors.
+The parameter "one" is the maximum number of entries in a list of neighbors for a single atom.
+If an atom has more neighbors as the "one" parameter allows, the "overflow" error message is triggered.
+The parameter "page" sets the size of the page.
+The neighbor list code checks, if there are "one" entries left in the current page.
+If not, a new page is allocated.

 The default settings are suitable for most systems.
 They need to be changed, for instance, when simulating a system with a very high density